You Can Stop Trying to Get God’s Acceptance Now

 First, God wants us to change for our own good.
 Not for His.

-Our sin doesn’t disappoint, embarrass or drive God crazy.
-Our sin doesn’t keep Him up at night.
-It doesn’t prevent Him from reaching His goals.
+Our sin doesn’t disappoint, embarrass or drive Him crazy.
+It doesn’t keep Him up at night.
+Our sin doesn’t prevent God from reaching His goals.
 It doesn’t even inconvenience Him in the slightest!

-No, God wants us to change for our own good, because He loves us (IN SPITE of who we are) and knows (far more clearly than we could guess) just how our sin steals our joy, peace and hope.
+No, God wants us to change for our own good, because He loves us and knows (far more clearly than we could guess) just how our sin steals our joy, peace and hope.

 If you can believe that, then you’re free to open up to Him about your frailties, fears and failures.
 You can face up to the fact that you don’t measure up, and that’s OK.